What Auto Enrolment Means For Employees

 Is there a limit on what you can contribute to the workplace pension scheme?

 You can increase the amount you put in if you want, up to 100% of your earnings subject to the Annual Allowance of £40,000.
-This maximum would reduce to £10,000 if you have drawn benefits under the Small Fund retirement options available to those over age 55.
-The amount contributed by the government in the form of tax relief would also increase.
-The employer contribution will not increase.
+This maximum would reduce to £4,000 if you have drawn benefits under the Small Fund retirement options available to those over age 55.

 If part of your contribution comes from income below taxable levels, no tax relief will currently be available on that part.
 Please refer to your payroll administrator or professional adviser for assistance if you want an explanation of the tax rules applicable to your circumstances.

 The current method of paying contributions into Smart Pension is under HMRC's 'Net Pay Arrangement'.
 Despite its somewhat confusing name following the definition set out by HM Revenue & Customs, this arrangement ensures that 100% tax relief is achieved via payroll.
-This is because all contributions are paid over to Smart Pension 'Gross', thus removing the need to claim the higher and additional relief via Self-Assessment.
+This is because all contributions are paid over to Smart Pension 'Gross' (with no tax taken), thus removing the need to claim the higher and additional relief via Self-Assessment.

 Note – a Net Pay Arrangement will not provide a 20% tax credit to employees earning below their relevant personal allowance for income tax.

 An alternative method for paying contributions is under HMRC's 'Relief at Source' arrangement, where the payroll calculates 20% tax before employee contributions are paid to the scheme.
-As this employee contribution gets paid to the pension 'Net' of 20% tax, the provider must reclaim this 20% tax from HMRC.
+As this employee contribution gets paid to the pension 'Net' of 20% tax (after tax has been taken), the provider must reclaim this 20% tax from HMRC.
 Please note that Smart Pension does not currently offer this method of claiming tax relief.

 Note – employees who pay tax at the higher and additional rates will be required to complete a Self-Assessment to claim their full tax relief.